-Patent Owner also contends that Falkner fails to disclose "transferring the tensile load" as allegedly recited in claim 11.
+Patent Owner also contends that Falkner fails to disclose "transferring the tensile load" as allegedly recited in claim 10.
 Id. at 22-25.
-Patent Owner contends that Dr. Gall fails to appreciate differences between compressive forces (as allegedly recited in Falkner's ¶ 71) and tensile forces, and that, because Falkner's screw is not being anchored in the second bone but instead in a second (internal) portion of the plate, Dr. Gall's opinion that Falkner's plate transfers tensile forces is "contrary to the actual disclosures in Falkner regarding the Falkner screw that is designed to be anchored in the end of the second end of the plate in order to provide tension between the two ends of the plate."
+Patent Owner contends that Dr. Gall fails to appreciate differences between compressive forces (as allegedly recited in Falkner's ¶ 71) and tensile forces, and that, because Falkner's screw is not being anchored in the second bone but instead in a second (internal) portion of the plate, Dr. Gall's opinion that Falkner's plate transfers tensile forces is "contrary to the actual disclosures in Falkner regarding the Falkner screw that is designed to be anchored in the end of the plate."
 Id. at 24 (citing Ex.
 1006 ¶ 6 ("An 'interlocking' bone screw has been used to secure the blade portion, when inside bone, to an end region of a fractured bone.
 The interlocking screw may span the anchor and blade portions (and the fracture) to 'interlock' and tension these portions.")).

 Based on the present record, we are doubtful that Petitioner will prevail on Ground 2.
 Falkner's cited plate in Figures 1 and 2 is not arranged as claimed.
 Ex.
 1006, Fig. 1.
 It is not configured to secure two discrete bones (e.g., the tibia and talus) across an intermediate joint between those bones, nor is the plate configured with first and second ends having inner surfaces that substantially conform with a geometry of first and second discrete bones.
 This is plain from the cross-sectional anatomical views of the tibia, joint, and talus shown in the figure itself.
 To make the plate so configured would seemingly require redesign or modifications.
-Those might be simple design changes for a POSA based on their knowledge and Falkner's overall teachings.
-Petitioner's obviousness analysis on claim 11 is, however, wanting for detail as noted above (e.g. minimal explanation why the POSA would have modified the Falkner plate with a reasonable expectation of success).
+Those might be simple design changes for a POSA based on their knowledge and

+Falkner's overall teachings.
+Petitioner's obviousness analysis on claim 10 is, however, wanting for detail as noted above (e.g. minimal explanation why the POSA would have modified the Falkner plate with a reasonable expectation of success).

 Falkner does disclose that its plates may be designed to traverse a joint between bones, including the ankle joint.
 See, e.g., Ex.
 1006 ¶¶ 21, 23, 29.
 Yet there is a dearth of detail about such a hypothetical plate's design.
-On this record, making such a plate or modifying the plate of Figure 1 to render it suitable to, for example, span a joint between the tibia and talus would likely require the POSA to make distinct design choices beyond what is exemplified in Falkner.7 Even then, it is not a foregone conclusion that all claim 11's limitations would be met (e.g., thicker bridge and screw hole portions relative to the first and second ends), and Petitioner provides minimal argument and evidentiary support to explain why all the claimed features would be included.
-Petitioner argues, for example, that Falkner's Figure 1 shows a portion of a transfixation screw hole that has a thickness greater than a portion of the plate's first and second ends.
+On this record, making such a plate or modifying the plate of Figure 1 to render it suitable to, for example, span a joint between the tibia and talus would likely require the POSA to make distinct design choices beyond what is exemplified in Falkner.7 Even then, it is not a foregone conclusion that all claim 10's limitations would be met (e.g., thicker bridge and screw hole portions relative to the first and second ends), and Petitioner provides minimal argument and evidentiary support to explain why all the claimed features would be included.
+Petitioner argues, for example, that Falkner's Figure 1 shows a portion of a transfixation screw hole that has a depth greater than a portion of the plate's first and second ends.
 Pet.
-38-40.
-Neither the identified bridge portion nor screw hole itself appears to have a thickness greater than the plate's first end-claim 11 recites that the
+40-42.
+What Petitioner identifies, however, is not the screw hole but the head of a screw.
+Id. at 42 (hashed red-circle).
+Neither the identified bridge portion nor screw hole itself appears to have a depth greater than the plate's first end-claim